jundalisay/spblist/content/en/material/solutions/gravitational-signatures.md

 <!-- - Replacing constant c with variable s representing the changing speed limit of the universe
 - Replacing mass m with the inherent gravitational signature G of the object, entity, or mind that is applicable to all five physical layers and even to the metaphysical layer
-- Defining time as the gap between two observations, instead of being the simultaniety of events -->
+- Defining time as the gap between two observations, instead of being the simultaneity of events -->